Patti Smith Penned A Touching Tribute To Sam Shepard

-The world was rocked yesterday when the news hit that Sam Shepard, one of the greatest actors and playwrites of his generation, had died.
+The world was rocked yesterday when the news hit that Sam Shepard, one of the greatest actors and playwrights of his generation, had died.
 He was 73 years old.
 During the 1970s, Shepard ran with some of the coolest and most culturally impactful figures of that era.
 That included poet and rock icon Patti Smith, with whom he shared a romantic relationship for a brief period.

 In the wake of his passing Smith penned a truly touching tribute to her one-time paramour in the pages of the New Yorker, sharing memories of their time together in her own, ethereal, dream-filled style.